-Living in the Flint house with Marion are her mother, Big Ma (the humorous and no nonsense Lizan Mitchell) her pregnant sister Ainee (the superb and empathy evoking Andrea Patterson) and Marion’s two daughters Plum, the totem-like representative for all Flint’s younger children, portrayed by Alicia Pilgrim, and Reesee.
-As Reesee, Lauren F. Walker delivers an apt portrayal of the strong, self-determined older daughter, who loses faith in her relationship to the Yoruba water goddess Yemoje, who doesn’t protect the family from hardship and injury.
+Living in the Flint house with Marion are her mother, Big Ma (the humorous and no nonsense Lizan Mitchell), her pregnant sister Ainee (the superb and empathy evoking Andrea Patterson), and Marion’s two daughters Plum, the totem-like representative for all Flint’s younger children, portrayed by Alicia Pilgrim, and Reesee.
+As Reesee, Lauren F. Walker delivers an apt portrayal of the strong, self-determined older daughter, who loses faith in her relationship to the Yoruba water goddess Yemoje.
+The Yoruba water goddess doesn’t make good on her promise to protect the family from hardship and injury.

 Dickerson-Despenza’s work is culturally powerful.
 Her characters establish their ancestry through dialect and dialogue using an easy Black accented speech, save Marion who has been influenced and perhaps soulfully compromised by working at the General Motors plant for most of her life.

 Though General Motors has provided opportunity, it has been responsible for abusing its employees when they protested for better working conditions and wages.
-During the play Ainee reminds Marion that GM polluted the Flint River for years and abusive workers (members of the Klan) killed their father and took vengeance out on their mother, Big Ma, for her work actions against the company which left her disabled.
+During the play Ainee reminds Marion that GM polluted the Flint River for years and abusive workers (members of the Klan) killed their father and took vengeance out on their mother, Big Ma, for her work actions against the company.
+These work actions left Big Ma disabled.

-As the family discusses the situation and with the news Big Ma listens to running in the background, the facts of the crisis are manifest.
-City and state officials are accountable for switching the water supply to the toxic Flint River from Lake Huron running on a platform to “save money.”
-Their MO for reelection (fiscal responsibility) did the opposite negligently and incompetently.
-They discounted that the Flint River had been polluted with toxic sludge from GM for years and was completely undrinkable and unusable.
+Through family discussions of the crisis, with the news Big Ma listens to running in the background, the facts of the dangerous situation are manifest.
+City and state officials are accountable for switching the water supply to the toxic Flint River from Lake Huron, fulfilling their campaign promise to “save money.”
+Their platform for reelection (fiscal responsibility), did the opposite negligently and incompetently.
+They discounted that the Flint River had been polluted with toxic sludge from GM for years.k The water was completely undrinkable and unusable.
 However, since the water was mostly going into the black community and since that community contributed less in property taxes, officials wantonly ignored the danger lurking in their unresearched, inherently racist and negligent actions.

 We learn during the play that Marion, knowledgeable about this situation at GM, withholds the secret from her family.
-Though she attempts to bring the water from GM to their home, it is too late.
-Eventually, her silence backfires on her through Plum’s sickness and the ill effects of rashes, hair loss and other conditions the family endures from being poisoned by the toxic soup.
+Though she attempts to bring the clean water from GM to their home, it is too late.
+Eventually, her silence backfires on her through Plum’s sickness and the ill effects of rashes, hair loss and other conditions the family endures from being poisoned by the toxic soup coming from their faucets.

-Dickerson-Despenza uses Ainee as the foil in the arguments supporting the “good” that GM did for Flint versus their criminal behavior in not protecting their workers and their abusive acts against the union.
-Ainee’s stance is an indictment against GM and those workers who allowed themselves to be compromised and exploited as she argues with Marion that she owes GM nothing, and must become involved in a Class Action lawsuit against the city and officials for their negligence and responsibility in decimating the Flint community via the toxic water.
+Dickerson-Despenza uses Ainee as the foil in the arguments supporting the “good” that GM did for Flint versus their criminal behavior.
+They didn’t protect their workers and they committed abusive acts against the union.
+Ainee’s stance is an indictment against GM and the workers who allowed themselves to be compromised and exploited.
+She argues with Marion that she owes GM nothing, and must become involved in a Class Action lawsuit against the city and officials for their negligence and responsibility in decimating the Flint community by not warning them about the toxic water.